Residue sums for superconformal indices: Trace relations for N=4 SU(3) HL chiral ring

 \section{Trace relations for \texorpdfstring{$\mathcal{N}=4$}{N=4} \texorpdfstring{$SU(3)$}{SU(3)} HL chiral ring}

-In Section \ref{ssec:hall-littlewoodsu3}, we take the Hall-Littlewood (HL) $q \to 0$ limit of our $SU(3)$ Macdonald Index \eqref{eq:finalexpressionsI3SU(3)}.
-Its expression \eqref{eq:HLsu3} can be evaluated as a Hall-Littlewood chiral ring, which can be completely described using a set of independent single trace and multi--trace operators.
-This set can be found using trace relations to remove all dependent operators, leaving only the independent operators remaining.
-In this section, we detail our derivation of the relevant trace relations for our case, providing a complete list of trace relations that eliminate reducible operators in Table \ref{tab:HLchiralringtracerelationsSU(3)}.
+In Section \ref{ssec:hall-littlewoodsu3}, we take the Hall-Littlewood (HL) $q \to 0$ limit of our expression for the $\mathcal{N}=4$ $SU(3)$ Macdonald Index \eqref{eq:finalexpressionsI3SU(3)}.
+The resulting formula \eqref{eq:HLsu3} can be understood in terms of the Hall-Littlewood chiral ring of the theory.
+In this section, we derive the relations satisfied among the generators given in Tables \ref{tab:HL-chiral-ring-SU(3)}.